glxplz/zettlr-template-dhbw/readme.md

 ## I want to change something else

-You can find everything you will need in the beginning of **main.tex**.
+You can find everything you will need in the beginning of **ads/settings.tex**.
 The following lines can be used fo configuration and should be self explanatory:

 `````tex
 \newcommand{\documentPeriod}{12 Wochen}